Queuni/Match3-Core/README.md

 - Update the deployment docs with the new environment variables

 - Adjust buffer size for the stream reader to reduce memory usage

+- Fix the memory leak in the long-running worker process